 3. Focus on the positive.
-Instead of grumbling or dwelling on what he doesn’t have, my dad focuses on his blessings.
-He maintains a thankful spirit, and often says “I have everything I need.”
-One of the phrases he frequently prays to his Heavenly Father is “Thank you for your many blessings in Jesus.”
-He acknowledges that not everything in life is easy, but chooses to look at the positive in every situation.
-Instead of griping about the chronic pain he lives with, he proclaims, “I’ve had many good years.
+Instead of grumbling or dwelling on what he didn’t have, my dad focused on his blessings.
+He maintained a thankful spirit, and often said, “I have everything I need.”
+One of the phrases he frequently prayed was “Thank you for your many blessings in Jesus.”
+He acknowledged that not everything in life was easy, but chose to look at the positive in every situation.
+Instead of griping about the chronic pain he lived with, he proclaimed, “I’ve had many good years.
 What do I expect at my age?”
-I’ve witnessed him graciously accept many difficult situations that could have generated bitterness.
 When he became a widower at age 86, he could have easily become depressed and reclusive.
 Instead, he asked a friend to join him in a visitation ministry to shut-ins.
 When it was no longer safe for him to drive and he became confined to home himself, he adapted without resistance or a cross word.
-(See Goodbye, Mr. Lincoln.)

 4. Tell others you appreciate them.
-Over the years, as dad’s needs have increased, he has never failed to express his gratefulness for my help.
-It’s common for him to tell me “What would I do without you?”
+Over the years, as dad’s needs increased, he never failed to express his gratefulness for my help.
+Many times he said, “What would I do without you?”
 “How can I ever repay you?”
 “I appreciate all that you are doing for me.”
 “You take such good care of me.”
-As I receive these blessings of appreciation from my dad, I realize the importance of passing on affirmations to others.
+As I received these blessings of appreciation from my dad, I realized the importance of passing on affirmation to others.

 7. Be willing to take risks.
-Though overall conservative in nature, my dad has taken significant risks when necessary.
-The greatest example is when he chose to pursue an entirely new career in his late forties.
+Though overall conservative in nature, my dad took significant risks when necessary.
+The greatest example was when he chose to pursue an entirely new career in his late forties.
 Farming had proven detrimental to my dad’s health, and the only way for him to feel better was to change occupations and relocate to a new climate.
 Dad left everything that was familiar and started from the ground up in Oregon with mom and me.
-Initially we lived in a tiny basement apartment and dad went off to work at a low-paying job with a farm equipment company.
+Initially we lived in a tiny, dark apartment and dad went off to work at a low-paying job with a farm equipment company.
 Eventually the move paid off, as he was hired by a thriving technology company, was able to buy a home, and enjoyed two decades in the Pacific Northwest.
 I look back now and realize what a bold move that was.

 8. Remember the Lord knows the way.
 I’m sure one of the reasons my dad was willing to take risks is because he knew God would show him the way.
-One of his favorite choruses is “The Lord knows the way through the wilderness, all I have to do is follow.”
-Watching my dad trust God for direction has been an example for me during times of uncertainty.
-A few years ago I was feeling anxious about a job interview.
-Dad took time to pray with me, asking God to help and lead me.
+One of his favorite choruses was “The Lord knows the way through the wilderness, all I have to do is follow.”
+Watching my dad trust God served as an example for me during times of uncertainty.
+A number of years ago I was feeling anxious about a job interview.
+Dad took time to pray with me, asking God to lead me.
 He closed by quoting Proverbs 3:5-6, “Trust in the Lord with all your heart and lean not on your own understanding.
 In all your ways acknowledge him and he will make your paths straight.”

-10. Remember that “this, too, shall pass.”
-Recently my dad ended up in the ER with a severe nosebleed.
-To stop the hemorrhage, the doctor had to insert an inflatable “rhino rocket” into his nose.
+10. Remember that “this, too, shall pass”.
+When my dad ended up in the ER with a severe nosebleed, the doctor had to insert an inflatable “rhino rocket” into his nose.
 The device caused significant pain and discomfort, and had to be left in for many hours.
 As he endured, dad said several times, “this, too, shall pass.”
 In the months leading up to his death, he experienced a great deal of physical suffering, yet his faith never wavered.
-I am quite sure the principles of 2 Corinthians 4:17 have helped shape dad’s view of earthly suffering: “For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all” (NIV).
-He realizes that suffering, while painful, will not last forever.
+I am quite sure the principles of 2 Corinthians 4:17 helped shape dad’s view of earthly suffering: “For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all” (NIV).
+He realized that suffering, while difficult, does not last forever.

 11. Be gentle and kind.
-My dad’s gentle and kind spirit is one of his trademark qualities.
-In a society rampant with harshness and bad behavior, my dad’s sweetness stands out.
-One of my friends describes him as a “true gentleman.”
-His words, tone, and intentions convey a heart that draws people to him.
-His gentleness has only increased over the years.
+My dad’s gentle and kind spirit was one of his trademark qualities.
+In a society rampant with harshness and bad behavior, my dad’s sweetness stood out.
+One of my friends described him as a “true gentleman.”
+His words, tone, and intentions conveyed a heart that drew people to him.
+His gentleness only increased over the years.

 12. Don’t let others get you down.
-There have been moments in my life when I came to dad filled with anguish because people were being unreasonable or saying false or unkind things.
-At those times, dad typically said, “Don’t let them get to you – they are the ones with the problem!”
+There were moments in my life when I went to dad filled with anguish because people were being unreasonable or saying false things.
+Dad’s typical response was, “Don’t let them get to you – they are the ones with the problems”!
 This perspective has helped me to “consider the source” when processing the comments and actions of people, and has reminded me to anchor my self-worth in the truth.

 13. Let music awaken your soul.
-If dad could only have two books, he would choose The Bible and a hymnal.
-Singing songs of faith and praise has always been a source of joy and spiritual comfort for dad.
+If dad could have had just two books, he would have chosen The Bible and a hymnal.
+Singing songs of faith and praise was always a source of joy and spiritual comfort to him.
 He grew up singing hymns in German out of “gesang buchs,” which contained only words.
-As a young man he joined a male quartet at church, singing locally and regionally for many years.
+As a young man, he joined a male quartet at church, singing locally and regionally for many years.
 He also shared his strong baritone voice with many church choirs over the decades.
-In his final years, he kept a red hymnal near his recliner, which has little “x’s” penciled in the upper right corner of the pages containing the songs he knows.
-In those rare moments when he feels a bit low, one of his best antidotes is to sing.
+In his final years, he kept a red hymnal near his recliner, which had little “x’s” penciled in the upper right corners of the pages containing the songs he knew.
+In those rare moments when he felt a bit low, one of his best antidotes was to sing.

 14. Trust your Heavenly Father.
 Some people have a hard time relating to God as a “Father” because they struggle with their relationship with their earthly dad.
-My experience has been exactly the opposite.
-My dad’s unconditional love, sacrifice, protection, provision and encouragement have modeled for me what my Heavenly Father’s love is like.
-Because of my dad’s example, I trust my Heavenly Father’s love even more.
+My experience was exactly the opposite.
+My dad’s unconditional love, sacrifice, protection, provision, and encouragement modeled for me what my Heavenly Father’s love is like.
+Because of my dad’s example, I trust God’s love even more.